 Brave Little Minds

-A one-day small-group experience for anxious rising kindergartners and first graders.
+A week-long small-group experience for anxious rising kindergartners and first graders.

 Reserve a Spot

-Brave Little Minds is a four-hour small-group experience for children who feel nervous about starting kindergarten or first grade.
-Five children.
+Brave Little Minds is a week-long small-group experience for children who feel nervous about starting kindergarten or first grade.
+Six children max.
 Two licensed child therapists.
-One steady, connected morning.
+One hour each morning, Monday through Friday.

-The morning is built around the skills anxious kids actually need when things feel unfamiliar: naming what they are feeling, noticing what their body is doing, and practicing small tools they can reach for at school.
-Everything is play-based and paced to their age.
+Each session focuses on the skills anxious kids actually need when things feel unfamiliar.
+Putting words to what they are feeling.
+Noticing what their body is doing.
+Practicing small tools they can reach for when school gets hard.
+Everything is play-based and paced to where they are.

-- Separation anxiety about being away from parents
+- Separation anxiety or real distress around being away from you

-- Big reactions, meltdowns, or shutdowns when the topic of school comes up
+- Big reactions, meltdowns, or shutdowns when school comes up in conversation

-- Reluctance to try new things, join new groups, or be around unfamiliar kids
+- Reluctance to try new things, join new groups, or be around kids they do not know

-- Stomachaches, sleep disruption, or clinginess as the school year approaches
+- Stomachaches, sleep trouble, or clinginess as August gets closer

 - Strong reactions to unfamiliar routines, transitions, or new environments

-This is not a substitute for therapy, and your child does not need a diagnosis to participate.
+This is not therapy, and your child does not need a diagnosis to participate.
 If your child is already working with a therapist, Brave Little Minds can sit alongside that work without interrupting it.
+If you are not sure whether it is a good fit, reach out and we can talk it through.

-Four pieces, built to feel like one morning
+Four pieces, built to feel like one week

 A short intake call

-Before the event, you and both therapists hop on a brief call to share what you are seeing at home, what your child is worried about, and anything that will help us meet your child where they are on the morning itself.
+Before the week begins, you and both therapists get on a brief call.
+You share what you have been seeing at home, what your child is worried about, and anything that will help us meet them where they are on the first morning.

 Arrival and opening circle

-Families arrive together.
-We build in a soft landing period so nobody has to walk into a room and immediately perform.
-Once the group is settled, we open the morning together.
+Children arrive together each day, and we build in time for a soft landing.
+Nobody has to walk in and immediately be on.
+Once everyone has settled, we open the session together.

 Small-group work, play-based

-That evening, we open the floor to parents.
-Bring the questions you have been sitting with about your child, the transition into school, and anything else that's on your mind.
+On the last evening of the week, we open the floor to parents.
+We share what we observed across the week and give you language and strategies to use at home going into the fall.
+Bring whatever you have been sitting with about your child, the transition to school, or anything else on your mind.

 Flat fee, no surprises

-- A four-hour small-group morning led by two licensed child therapists
+- Five mornings of small-group work led by two licensed child therapists

 Little Minds Therapy is a private-pay practice.
 We do not bill insurance directly.